 Fr Ian first came across CHN when he was an undergraduate and a few years ago asked for their assistance in the parish in the busy time of September and October, from that developed the idea of the community opening a branch house in the parish.

 The branch house is the former St John’s Rectory next to Longsight Market.
 It is many years since sisters worked in Manchester and this is an exciting new development for Manchester diocese as well as for St Chrysostom’s parish.

 The Community of the Holy Name has its origins in the sisterhood founded by Fr George Herbert at St Peter’s, Vauxhall in 1865, and adopted its current name in about 1875.
 The mother house of the community, now in Derby, was for many years at Malvern Link.

-Bishop Mark, Bishop of Middleton, blessed the house on November 2nd, and celebrated Mass in the Chapel.
-It was a joyful occassion.
+The scheme has the blessing of the Diocese and indeed, Bishop Mark, Bishop of Middleton, blessed the house on November 2nd, and celebrated Mass in the Chapel.
+It was a joyful occasion.

-St Chrysostom’s is developing its work of presence, prayer and pastoral care in the east end of the parish, and the sisters presence will greatly enhance this.
+St Chrysostom’s is continuing to develop its work of presence, prayer and pastoral care in the east end of the parish, and the sisters presence will greatly enhance this.
 The sisters will have a special ministry in praying for the people of our parish and area.